3 Chapter 3- Understanding Labor Cost

 Exempt vs. Non-Exempt Employees

-The Fair Labor Standards Act (FLSA) is especially relevant to the food and beverage industry regarding the difference between exempt and non-exempt employees.
+The Fair Labor Standards Act (FLSA) is especially relevant to the food and beverage industry in terms of the difference between exempt and non-exempt employees.
 Exempt employees must be paid overtime pay; non-exempt are typically excluded from receiving overtime pay.

 Non-Exempt Employees: